Salt & Wind Travel

 What Are The Restrictions For Traveling To Mexico?

-It is currently quite simple to travel to Mexico from the United States via both air and land.
-Mexico is open to travelers regardless of vaccination status, and there is no proof of vaccination record or negative PCR test or antigen test required for entry.
-Nor is there any quarantine required upon arrival.
-Before you enter the country, the government requires that you fill out this digital questionnaire, confirming that you don’t have any symptoms or have been in close contact with someone who has been sick with the virus.
-(To save time, you can fill out your profile in advance.)
-Aeromexico has an international flight tool which is a great resource to stay updated on any changes in airline travel restrictions.
+Before entering the country, the government requires that you fill out this digital questionnaire, confirming that you don’t have any symptoms or have been in close contact with someone sick with the virus.
+(To save time, fill out your profile in advance.)
+Aeromexico has an international flight tool, which is a great resource for staying updated on any changes in airline travel restrictions.

 Airport Travel Versus Land Crossing